Phyllodesmium: Ecology

-Species of the genus Phyllodesmium are carnivorous and feed on octocorals (for example in the family Xeniidae).
+Species of the genus Phyllodesmium are carnivorous and feed on octocorals (for example, in the family Xeniidae).
 This is a unique feature within the Aeolidida.

 Some of these nudibranchs contain endosymbiotic zooxanthellae, which are in effect single-celled plants.
 Zooxanthellae are one kind of dinoflagellate protists and they live only within other organisms, most notably in corals.
 The nudibranchs in this genus obtain zooxanthellae from their food, the soft corals.

 As they previously did within the corals, the zooxanthellae provide the nudibranch with a supply of food in the form of the products of photosynthesis.
 The nudibranchs are able to avoid digesting these protists, and sequester them in their tissues instead.
 This process is somewhat reminiscent of the relationship between the Sacoglossan sea slugs and the living chloroplasts that they are able to sequester.
 Both these nudibranchs and the sacoglossans have been referred to as "solar-powered sea slugs".

-Many other species of nudibranchs are brilliantly colored in order to warn away would-be predators, that is, they have aposematic coloring.
+Many other species of nudibranchs have aposematic coloring in order to warn away would-be predators, giving them brilliant colors.
 This is because they contain in their tissues many examples of an organ called the cnidosac which contains undischarged cnidocytes (also known as nematocysts).
 These are stinging cells that the nudibranchs obtain from the tissues of the cnidarians they eat.
-Thus the very brightly colored nudibranchs are quite unpalatable for predators.
-Some nudibranchs, such as Glaucus atlanticus, are even capable of stinging humans very painfully.
+Thus, the very brightly colored nudibranchs are quite unpalatable for predators.
+Some nudibranchs, such as Glaucus atlanticus, are even capable of giving humans painful stings.

 The nudibranchs in this genus, however, use an opposite tactic.
 They do not have cnidosacs, and thus they would in reality be palatable to eat for various predators, however they are almost all extremely well camouflaged, so that they resemble almost perfectly the soft coral on which they live and feed, not only in color but also in form.
-The shape and form of the cerata of the nudibranch in each individual species resembles very closely the tentacles of the species of soft coral polyp on which that species feeds.
-This excellent camouflage also makes these nudibranchs difficult for humans to notice, and it is likely that a number of species in this genus have not yet been discovered, described and named scientifically.
+The shape and form of the nudibranch's cerata in each individual species very closely resembles the tentacles of the species of soft coral polyp on which that species feeds.
+This excellent camouflage also makes these nudibranchs difficult for humans to notice, and it is likely that several species in this genus have not yet been discovered, described, and named scientifically.